-On August 3, 2021, after the quarter end, we completed our IPO, with a subsequent partial exercise of the underwriter's option to purchase additional shares.
+On August 3, 2021, we completed our IPO, with a subsequent partial exercise of the underwriter's option to purchase additional shares.
 We issued and sold an aggregate of 8,248,549 shares of common stock, par value \$0.001 per share, at an offering price of \$16.00 per share.
-We received aggregate net proceeds of \$120.0 million, after deducting underwriters' discounts and commissions of \$9.2 million and estimated offering expenses of \$2.7 million.
+We received aggregate net proceeds of \$120.0 million, after deducting underwriters' discounts and commissions of \$9.2 million and estimated offering expenses of \$3.2 million.